joncamp/quicklink2dotnet/QuickLink2DotNet/Examples/README.txt

 GazeInfo2		Displays a stream of info from the first eye tracker device on
 				the system.

-VideoViewer		Displays video from the first eye tracker device on the system.
+VideoViewer2	Displays video from the first eye tracker device on the system.
 ------------------------------------------------------------------------------